optimizely/java-sdk/core-httpclient-impl/README.md

 #### Initial datafile

 You can provide an initial datafile via the builder to bootstrap the `ProjectConfigManager` so that it can be used immediately without blocking execution.
-This also serves as a "fallback" datafile if no HTTP connection can be established.
+The initial datafile also serves as a fallback datafile if HTTP connection cannot be established.
+This is useful in mobile environments, where internet connectivity is not guaranteed.
-This can be useful in a mobile environment where internet connectivity is not always guaranteed.
-This datafile will be discarded, however, after the first successful datafile poll.
+The initial datafile will be discarded after the first successful datafile poll.

 ### Builder Methods
 The following builder methods can be used to custom configure the `HttpProjectConfigManager`.